-Acronis True Image Home 2012 allows you to use Acronis True Image Online service for safeguarding your most important files by saving them to a secure remote location.
+True Image 2013 allows you to use the Acronis Cloud service for safeguarding your most important files by saving them to a secure remote location.
 Because files are stored on a remote storage, they are protected even if your computer gets stolen.
 So the risk of data loss as a result of fire, theft, or other natural disasters is practically eliminated.
 If something happens to your backup image, PC, or external storage device, you can get your most important files back.